-- 1. Receiving more than \$6,000 in compensation from the district (279.7A). - 2.
-Appointing a relative within the 3rd degree to a paying position unless first approved by the board (71.1). - a) Spouse Children Parents (first degree) - b) Brothers/Sisters Half-Brothers/Half-Sisters Grandchildren Grandparents (second degree) - c) Uncles/Aunts Nephews/Nieces Great-Grandparents -Great-Grandchildren (third degree) - 3.
-Taking official action or performing an official duty on an outside employment or activity (68B.2A).
+- A. Receiving more than \$6,000 in compensation from the district (279.7A). - B. Appointing a relative within the 3rd degree to a paying position unless first approved by the board (71.1). - 1.
+Spouse Children Parents (first degree) - 2.
+Brothers/Sisters Half-Brothers/Half-Sisters Grandchildren Grandparents (second degree) - 3.
+Uncles/Aunts Nephews/Nieces Great-Grandparents Great-Grandchildren (third degree) - C. Taking official action or performing an official duty on an outside employment or activity (68B.2A).

-- a) Use of position for financial benefit of oneself, immediate family member, or outside employer is prohibited. - b) Employment in an area under the regulatory control of the public employment position requires: - (1) Public disclosure of the existence of the conflict and - (2) Refraining from taking any official actions or performing any official duty that would affect the outside employment or activity, including participating in a vote or any other official action. - 4.
-Receiving gifts from people who may be financially impacted by actions of the board (68B.22) - a) Officials and employees may not accept gifts over \$3 in value from a restricted donor. - b) Restricted donors include persons who is or is seeking to do business with the school district, persons with a financial interest in the board's action, or persons subject to a regulatory action by the board. - There are certain exceptions, but be very careful before accepting gifts. - 5.
-Expending or permitting the expenditure of public moneys to expressly advocate in favor or against a candidate or ballot issue (68A.505). - a) You may express your opinion on candidates and ballot issues, but may not use public funds or resources. - b) Resources include school phones, computers, printers, etc. - 6.
-Being an agent for a textbook or school supply company involved in a transaction with a staff or board member of your own school district (301.28).
+- 1. Use of position for financial benefit of oneself, immediate family member, or outside employer is prohibited. - 2.
+Employment in an area under the regulatory control of the public employment position requires: - (1) Public disclosure of the existence of the conflict and - (2) Refraining from taking any official actions or performing any official duty that would affect the outside employment or activity, including participating in a vote or any other official action. - D. Receiving gifts from people who may be financially impacted by actions of the board (68B.22) - 1.
+Officials and employees may not accept gifts over \$3 in value from a restricted donor. - Restricted donors include persons who are or are seeking to do business with the school district, persons with a financial interest in the board's action, or persons subject to a regulatory action by the board. - 3.
+There are certain exceptions, but be very careful before accepting gifts. - E. Expending or permitting the expenditure of public moneys to expressly advocate in favor or against a candidate or ballot issue (68A.505). - 1.
+You may express your opinion on candidates and ballot issues, but may not use public funds or resources. - 2.
+Resources include school phones, computers, printers, etc. - F. Being an agent for a textbook or school supply company involved in a transaction with a staff or board member of your own school district (301.28).